Myth No. 1

 In fact, spring allergies start well before spring.
 The plant life cycle begins in winter, with snow and rain providing moisture essential for growth.
 Rising temperatures and longer days with more sunlight trigger pollination; by February and early March, U.S. cities are already recording pollen in the air, especially in the South.
 Studies show that warmer temperatures and higher CO2 levels associated with climate change are contributing to earlier, more robust plant growth and pollination.
 As a result, one 2013 study at Rutgers University found, allergy season has been increasing in length by about half a day for the past 20 years.
 A “late” start to spring doesn’t mean much when the Earth is generally warmer, the seasons are longer and pollen exposure is more intense.

-until pollen is everywhere.
+Allergies aren't a problem until pollen is everywhere.

 This time of the season is the busiest for allergists’ offices, with people tending to wait until allergies truly peak — and they feel truly miserable — to seek help.
 A 2015 study in the journal Environmental Health found that over-the-counter allergy medication sales correlated with the peak dates of spring allergy season.